TencentARC/ArcNerf/docs/datasets.md

 - Each dataset contains an `identifier` that is a string separating the scene from the same dataset.
 (like scan_id, scene_name, etc)

-- point_cloud: a dict with
 ## base_3d_pc_dataset
 Based on `base_3d_dataset`, it provides functions mainly on point cloud adjustment.
-Point cloud are in world coordinate.
+Points are in world coordinate.
+- point_cloud: a dict with 'pts'/'color'/'vis'.
+Last two are optional.

 # Some configs in data processing:
 - img_scale: Resize image by this scale. `>1` means larger image.